 |Mundesley Cliffs (1984, IV)||Bacton Seal - Clipper PT Bacton pipelines|

 |Forvie (1959, II), Meikle Loch and Kippet Hills (1971, III), Red Moss of Netherley (1986, IV)||St. Fergus – Mossmorran pipeline|

 |United States||Bayou Teche (2001, IV)||Houma - Erath Crude pipeline on protected area boundary|

 |Long Run Seep (2004, IV)||Lakehead to Lockport pipeline on protected area boundary|

-Note: (1) Refers to current production activities and infrastructure for current or future production and transportation of oil and gas.
+Note: Refers to current production activities and infrastructure for current or future production and transportation of oil and gas.
 Protected areas per World Database of Protected Areas December 2015, activities updated for divestments and acquisitions December 2017).